Finite-Loop-Club-NMAMIT/flc-tools/README.md

   </a>
 </div>

-Thanks to [Locize](https://www.locize.com) for sponsoring OmniTools and supporting localization efforts.
+Thanks to [Locize](https://www.locize.com) for sponsoring FLC Tools and supporting localization efforts.
 They make translation management simple and developer-friendly.

 ## Contributors